Kinesiology

 KINE 402 Sport Marketing3 Credits

-Application of the principles of promotion and marketing to the sport and fitness industry including the areas of professional sports, corporate fitness, college/high school athletics, clubs and resorts, and others.
+Application of the principles of promotion and marketing to the sport and fitness industry, including the areas of professional sports, corporate fitness, college/high school athletics, clubs and resorts, and others.

-Prerequisites: KINE 205, MARK 231.
+Prerequisites: KINE 205 and MARK 231.

 Terms Typically Offered: Fall, Spring, Summer.